 - The Oversight Committee will present its recommendations to the Committee Chair, Executive Vice President and Provost Nicholas P. Jones.

-- Funding recipients will be notified by the Office of the Executive Vice President and Provost.
+- Authors whose proposals were accepted will receive funding notifications from the Office of the Executive Vice President and Provost.

 - The winning proposals will be publicized in Penn State Today.